-The second and third NAPs both have standalone sections that provide an overview of the implementation of the previous action plans as well as “lessons learned” for the revised NAP.
+The second, third, and fourth NAPs both have standalone sections that provide an overview of the implementation of the previous action plans as well as “lessons learned” for the revised NAP.
 The third NAP, for instance, states that the Policy and Operations Evaluation Department (IOB) of the Ministry of Foreign Affairs, the body responsible body for evaluating the implementation of the NAP, found out that “the NAPs have not provided guidance … on how to translate the resolution’s objectives into actions that are responsive to contextual gender realities” (p.
 21).
 As such, the third NAP aims to strengthen its gender-specific analysis as well as monitoring and evaluation mechanism.
-All three NAPs approach the implementation of the WPS agenda mostly internationally, with the second and third NAPs specifically identifying focus countries in which to help implement WPS actions.
-While the second NAP identifies six countries (Afghanistan, Burundi, Colombia, the DRC, South Sudan and Sudan) as its countries of focus, the third NAP expands this list to eight countries (Afghanistan, Colombia, DRC, Iraq, Libya, South Sudan, Syria, and Yemen).
-All three NAPs approach disarmament through the narrow framework of disarmament, demobilization, and reintegration (DDR) efforts, without mentioning arms control or non-proliferation measures.
+All four NAPs approach the implementation of the WPS agenda mostly internationally.
+The first three NAPs approach disarmament through the narrow framework of disarmament, demobilization, and reintegration (DDR) efforts, and the fourth NAP has an objective of implementing Article 7.4 of the Arms Trade Treaty.

 In 2016, the Dutch parliament passed a bill to halt arms exports to Saudi Arabia, over concerns about violations of humanitarian law in Yemen.
 In 2019, the Netherlands was among the top 15 arms exporters in the world.